ycpcs/cs340-fall2016/lectures/lecture05.md

 Recursive descent is a simple parsing algorithm that is very easy to implement.
 It is a *top-down* parsing algorithm because it builds the parse tree from the top (the start symbol) down.

-The main limitation of recursive descent parsing (and all top-down parsing algorithms in general) is that they only work on grammars with certain properties.
+The main limitation of recursive descent parsing (and top-down parsing algorithms in general) is that they only work on grammars with certain properties.
 For example, if a grammar contains any *left recursion*, recursive descent parsing doesn't work.

 Eliminating Left Recursion
 --------------------------